Estádio Orlando Scarpelli: History

 On August 15, 1973, was played the reinaugural match between Figueirense and Vitória.
 Shortly before that, the metallic bleachers, the lighting system, the dressing rooms and the field were completed.

-The stadium's attendance record currently stands at 18,185, set on June 6, 2007 when Fluminense beat Figueirense 1-0, and became the champions of the Copa do Brasil de Futebol de 2007.

 In 2000, the Coloninha section (bleachers where the supporters have to stand up, usually known in Brazil as gerais, meaning generals, or commons) of the stadium was replaced by a more comfortable one.
 In the same year, the wire fence around the bleachers were built.

 In 2002, the new lighting system, as well as the press cabins, were built.

 In 2005, Orlando Scarpelli became an all-seater stadium.